Shadowfox20/Startup/notes.md

 - `git push` - pushes the commit to the branch
 - `git fetch` - checks for updates to GitHub repo
 - `git status` - describes updates found
-- `get pull` - updates local repo with GitHub changes
+- `git pull` - updates local repo with GitHub changes

 ## AWS:
 ### To create an IP address: